fengxia41103/myblog/content/downloads/pandoc/resume.md

 ## 11/2016 - 3/2022
 Lenovo US, P8, Advisory Engineer, Senior Solution Architect, Team Lead

-- Served as the principal architect for the groundbreaking [Lenovo Open Cloud Automation][25] solution, taking on a leadership role in its conceptualization and development.
-Authored the influential reference architecture paper, providing essential guidelines for its implementation.
-Successfully transformed the solution into a market-ready product within a remarkable 13-month timeframe.
+- As the principal system architect and the first author of the groundbreaking ["Lenovo Open Cloud Automation Reference Architecture"][25] (link below).
+Led a global team of six developers successfully transformed the concept into a market-ready product within a remarkable 13-month timeframe.
 The solution's exceptional quality and value proposition played a pivotal role in securing contracts worth over $100 million following its launch.

-- Distinguished as the first author of the highly regarded [Red Hat Hyperconverged Infrastructure (RHHI) Reference Architecture][26].
-Led the architectural design and development of RHHI's automated end-to-end deployment, assuming a principal architect role.
+- As the principal system architect and the first author of the ["RedHat Hyperconverged Infrastructure (RHHI) Reference Architecture"][26] (link below), a virtualization solution based on Lenovo hardware including 3-12 server configuration, Glusterfs storage, layer-3 networking, HA, fault tolerance, zero-touch automation of node discovery and provisioning.
+Key technology stack included RHHI, Glusterfs, Netbox, Cloudform, Python, Ansible, Javascript, Jenkins.

-- As the principal architect of the Lenovo Workload Solution Store (WSS), played a pivotal role in shaping the platform's architecture and design.
-The orchestration technology developed under WSS serves as the core foundation of the ThinkAgile VX product.
-Product was a Django & React full stack.
+- As the principal architect of the "Lenovo Workload Solution Store", an baremetal orchestration solution based on declarative taxonomy.
+The technology serves as the core foundation of the ThinkAgile VX product.
+Key technology stack included Python Django, React, Ansible, Canonical MAAS and Juju.

-- As the UI lead of the ThinkAgile CP product, led a dedicated team of five UI/UX professionals and a DevOps team of four, fostering collaboration and driving successful outcomes in six major releases.
-Development was in Figma, AngularJS, Angular, and Redux.
+- As team lead of the ThinkAgile CP product, a hybrid cloud platform with on-prem infrastructure and AWS-based management plane.
+Led a global team of five UI/UX developers and a DevOps team of four, fostering collaboration and driving successful outcomes in six major releases.
+Development was mainly in Java, Python, AngularJS, Angular, Redux, Jenkins, and production deployment in AWS.

-- Contributor of Netbox upstream.
-Customized Netbox significantly to manage a diverse infrastructure comprising over 300 servers and switches located across multiple regions, including the US, Europe, and India.
-Employed advanced automation techniques to achieve seamless server onboard discovery, provisioning, and reconfiguration processes.
-Code were in Django, Python, Ansible, and Bash.
+- Spearheaded customization of a Datacenter Infrastructure Management system &mdash; Netbox, to manage a diverse portfolio of in-house infrastructure comprising over 300 servers and switches located globally.
+Technology stack included Kubernetes, Docker, Python Django, Celery, Redis, MySQL, Ansible, ENOS/NOS cli.

-- Created a robust Django application that seamlessly integrates GitLab and Jira, enabling the tracking of feature requests at the git commit level throughout the entire software development lifecycle (SDLC).
-This integration provided project managers with unprecedented visibility and insight into the progression of feature implementation, deployment, and overall SDLC stages.

 ## 01/2015 - present
 PY Consulting, Founder, Freelance